 Since the launch of this website on March 25th, 2020 on the Feast of the Annunciation, several social media websites have emerged linking to this website.
 To be certain, countdowntothekingdom.com is our only official website on the Internet.
-We are not affiliated in any way with other websites or social media sites that may directly repost our content, use our name, logo, etc. without our permission.
-We are not responsible for, nor promote any other alleged “private revelation”, political statements, advertisements, etc. that they may post.
+We are not affiliated with other Facebook pages, websites or social media sites that may directly repost our content, use our name, logo, etc. without our permission and who sell products, such as essential oils, religious objects, etc. We are not responsible for, nor promote or endorse any other alleged “private revelation”, political statements, advertisements, etc. that they may post.

 The personal websites of the Contributors to Countdown to the Kingdom and their content therein, even if linked to on Countdown, are the express opinion of those individuals and may or may not reflect the views of other Contributors to Countdown to the Kingdom, both those visible and behind the scenes.